 - Minerals and silica-containing dusts are very abrasive.
-Plan regular maintenance. - ✓ Follow the instructions in the manual keep equipment in effective and efficient working order. - Clean down the equipment before starting maintenance use wet or dustless methods. - Check that filter seatings are in good condition. - If the dust extraction or filtration plant is faulty, stop work until it is repaired. - Maintain all RPE in effective and efficient working order. - Keep airline oil and water traps empty, and filters clean. - Daily, look for signs of damage.
-Noisy or vibrating fans can indicate a problem. - At least once a week, check that the dust extraction system and gauges work properly. - ✓ You need to know the manufacturer's specifications to check the extraction's performance. - ✓ If this information isn't available, hire a competent ventilation engineer to determine the performance needed for effective control. - ✓ The engineer's report must show the target extraction rates. - ✓ Keep this information in your testing log-book. - ✓ Get a competent ventilation engineer to examine the extraction thoroughly and test its performance at least once every 14 months.
-See the HSE publication HSG54 - see 'Further information'. - Keep records of all examinations and tests for at least five years.
+Plan regular maintenance. - Follow the instructions in the manual keep equipment in effective and efficient working order. - Clean down the equipment before starting maintenance use wet or dustless methods. - \checkmark Check that filter seatings are in good condition. - If the dust extraction or filtration plant is faulty, stop work until it is repaired. - Change inlet air HEPA filters at least once a month or as necessary seek advice from the unit supplier. - Maintain all RPE in effective and efficient working order. - Keep airline oil and water traps empty, and filters clean. - Daily, look for signs of damage.
+Noisy or vibrating fans can indicate a problem. - At least once a week, check that the dust extraction system and gauges work properly. - You need to know the manufacturer's specifications to check the extraction's performance. - If this information isn't available, hire a competent ventilation engineer to determine the performance needed for effective control. - \checkmark The engineer's report must show the target extraction rates. - Keep this information in your testing log-book. - Get a competent ventilation engineer to examine the extraction thoroughly and test its performance at least once every 14 months.
+See the HSE publication HSG54 - see 'Further information'. - Keep records of all examinations and tests for at least five years. - Review records failure patterns show where preventive maintenance is needed. - Check the air flow and air quality to air-fed RPE at least once every three months or before use.
+Ensure that compressors take in only clean air.

-- ✓ Review records failure patterns show where preventive maintenance is needed. - Check the air flow and air quality to air-fed RPE at least once every three months or before use.
-Ensure that compressors take in only clean air. - ✓ Make sure that users examine their RPE and test it works properly before each use. - ✓ Examine and test RPE thoroughly at least once every three months. - ✓ Keep records of these tests. - Carry out air sampling to check that the controls are working well.
+Make sure that users examine their RPE and test it works properly before each use. \checkmark Examine and test RPE thoroughly at least once every three months.
+Keep records of these tests. \checkmark Carry out air sampling to check that the controls are working well.
 See sheet G409.

-Personal protective equipment (PPE)

-- ✓ Ask your safety equipment supplier to help you get the right PPE. - ✓ Provide storage for clean and contaminated PPE.

-Respiratory protective equipment (RPE)

-- ✓ RPE is needed and must be compatible with hearing protection. - ✓ RPE is often needed for maintenance and some cleaning jobs. - ✓ Select RPE that suits the wearer, the job and the work environment.
-Powered or air-fed RPE is more comfortable to wear. - ✓ Decide the level of protection from air sampling data.
+Personal protective equipment (PPE) Ask your safety equipment supplier to help you get the right PPE. \checkmark Provide storage for clean and contaminated PPE.
+Respiratory protective equipment (RPE) \checkmark RPE is needed and must be compatible with hearing protection. \checkmark RPE is often needed for maintenance and some cleaning jobs. \checkmark Select RPE that suits the wearer, the job and the work environment.
+Powered or air-fed RPE is more comfortable to wear.
+Decide the level of protection from air sampling data.
 Otherwise, use RPE with a UK standard assigned protection factor (APF) of at least 40.
-See sheets R4 and R5. - ✓ If there is a confined space risk, select airline RPE. - Provide RPE that includes eye and face protection. - ✓ Make sure all RPE is properly fit-tested get advice from your supplier. - Make sure that workers check their RPE works properly before use. - ✓ Replace RPE filters as recommended by your supplier. - ✓ Keep RPE clean and store it away from dust.

-Other protective equipment

-- Provide clean, dust-resistant (eg paper or nylon) coveralls. - ✓ Skin creams help in washing contamination from the skin.
+See sheets R4 and R5.
+Provide RPE that includes eye and face protection.
+Make sure all RPE is properly fit-tested - get advice from your supplier.
+Make sure that workers check their RPE works properly before use.
+Replace RPE filters as recommended by your supplier.
+Keep RPE clean and store it away from dust.
+Other protective equipment Provide clean, dust-resistant (eg paper or nylon) coveralls.
+Skin creams help in washing contamination from the skin.
 After-work creams help to replace skin oils.
 Caution: Never allow use of compressed air for removing dust from clothing.

-Health surveillance

-- ✓ You need health surveillance unless exposure to RCS is well below the limit.
-See sheet G404. - ✓ Consult an occupational health professional see 'Useful links'.

-Cleaning and housekeeping

-- Clean down the workroom at the end of each day's work. - ✓ Use a Type H vacuum cleaner fitted with a HEPA filter to clear up dust (eg on overhead fittings), or wet clean.
+Health surveillance You need health surveillance unless exposure to RCS is well below the limit.
+See sheet G404.
+Consult an occupational health professional - see 'Useful links'.
+Cleaning and housekeeping Clean down the enclosure and equipment as soon as possible after use.
+Use a Type H vacuum cleaner fitted with a HEPA filter, or wet clean.
 Caution: Don't clean up with a brush or compressed air.

-Training and supervision

-- Tell workers that silica dust can cause serious lung diseases. - ✓ Working in the right way and using the controls correctly is important for exposure control.
+Training and supervision Tell workers that silica dust can cause serious lung diseases.
+Working in the right way and using the controls correctly is important for exposure control.
 Train and supervise workers.
 See sheet STO.